shoninouye/DataVisualization_Uber_R/README.md

 ## Abstract
 This repo is dedicated to create data visualization for uber and other for-hire vehicle pickups in New York City.
 We used datasets from [Kaggle](https://www.kaggle.com/fivethirtyeight/uber-pickups-in-new-york-city).
 The goal of this project was to visualize the data in different ways and point out any interesting discoveries.
-The data came with some missing values, so the first step in the project was to clean the data into something usable.
 One thing that was ambiguous at first were the base codes that accompanied each uber pickup.
 A quick search led to these codes being associated with several of Uber's bases.

 Base Code | Base Name